 - Encourage them to sip non-alcoholic fluids like water and soft drinks;

-It’s worth bearing in mind that overhydration is also a (potentially fatal) risk for ecstasy users who consume too much fluid.
+It’s worth mentioning that overhydration is also a (potentially fatal) risk for ecstasy users who consume too much fluid.
 This can happen when someone is concerned about getting dehydrated.
 If a person appears to be gulping down lots of water and not taking regular loo breaks, suggest they have a rest.
-If they have a headache or feel nauseous, dizzy or lethargic, seek medical attention as soon as possible.
+If they have a headache or feel nauseous, dizzy or lethargic, seek medical attention ASAP.

 The key to balancing your water intake while on ecstasy is to drink a pint of water or so every hour, and to chill out regularly whenever you feel too hot.

 If someone faints or loses consciousness

 This is a danger for someone on heroin, tranquillisers, alcohol, poppers, solvents.
 It’s also a risk for people who suffer a bad reaction to ecstasy, as well as ecstasy users who dance and don’t keep up their fluid intake.

 - Check their breathing.
 Be prepared to do mouth-to-mouth resuscitation (see below);

 - Call an ambulance;